kstenschke/doShell/README.md

 Click on I'll be careful,I promise!".
 Search for security.fileuri.strict_origin_policy.
 Right-click and select Toggle to change the value from true to false.
 Close the browser and launch it again.

-In Chrome, cross scripting is handled automatically

 ## Runtime macros